scaphold-io/scaphold-docs/docs/custom-logic/pre-operations.md

 ## Passing Input to the Operation Phase

 After the last pre-operation function, Scaphold will pass the object under the `input` key on to the operation phase where it will be persisted.
-Keep this in mind as the object under the input key should adhere to the mutation's input type. e.g. if we were calling the `createUser` mutation the object under the `input` key should adhere to the `CreateUserInput` type.
+Keep this in mind as the object under the input key should adhere to the mutation's input type. e.g. If we were calling the `createUser` mutation the object under the `input` key should adhere to the `CreateUserInput` type.